sftcd/loradtn-pi/node-setup.md

 - test that the wittypi does stop and start the pi: run the wittypi qt thing, set to shutdown "shortly" and to startup 5 minutes later
+	- we tried that and it worked seemingly fine:-)